ral9000/VibronicTrotterMCTDH/README.md

 - `init_state` : The index of the initial electronic state used in the dynamics simulation, `int`
 - `exact` : Whether an exact MCTDH calculation was specified for this run, `bool`

-## 2. Running the MCTDH calculations
+## 2. Running the MCTDH simulations

 mention that this can be done by setting `DO_RUN` to True in the run scripts, or just use something like script `submit_jobs.py`  if you want to submit them later.